Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Establishing a VPN Connection

-To initiate a VPN, the first thing you have to do is connect it to the internet.
+The first thing you have to do is connect to the internet with your VPN.
 This shouldn't be more complicated than tapping the connect button, clicking a designated area of your screen or toggling a virtual switch.

-The VPN will connect to your internet service provider and then locate the nearest VPN server.
+The VPN client will connect to your ISP and then locate the nearest server location in its network.
 Once the connection has been established, you can use the internet knowing that your online activity is kept safe from prying eyes.
 Still, at this point, the process has just begun.

 Encryption of Data

-Encryption is what protects your data from being intercepted by third parties.
-VPNs scramble your data, making it impossible to decipher unless you have the encryption key or password.
-With encrypted data, you don't have to worry about cybercriminals getting their hands on sensitive information like your passwords or credit card numbers.
+Encryption is what protects your personal data from being intercepted by third parties.
+VPNs scramble your internet traffic, making it impossible to decipher unless you have the encryption key or password.
+With an encrypted connection, you don't have to worry about cybercriminals getting their hands on sensitive information like your passwords or credit card numbers.

 The best encryption available is AES-256, also called "military-grade encryption," because it's the most reliable technology available to protect top-secret data.
-AES stands for Advanced Encryption Standard, with the numbers after it representing the encryption key's length.
-The key can be 128 bits, 192 bits or 256 bits — the higher the number, the longer and more complex the encryption key is.
+AES stands for Advanced Encryption Standard, and the numbers after it represent the encryption key's length.
+The key can be 128 bits, 192 bits or 256 bits — the higher the number, the longer and more complex the encryption key.

 The best VPNs use AES-256 to encrypt your data before sending it to its servers.
 This means anyone trying to monitor or access your information won't know what it is, nor will they know who or where you are.